 3. Are you overpaying for a cheap formula?

-This is purely about whether you’re wasting money on a supplement that has done a great job of marketing their brand instead of formulating it.
+This is purely about whether you’re wasting money on a supplement that has done a great job of marketing its brand instead of formulating it.

 I see this time and time again with brands that over promise and simply underdeliver.